 S1 (poor risk): Systemic illness present; one or more of the following is true:

-Once these features have been assessed, patients are assigned an overall risk group (either good risk or poor risk).
+Once these features have been evaluated, patients are assigned an overall risk group (either good risk or poor risk).
 In fact, since highly active antiretroviral therapy (HAART) became available to treat HIV, the immune status (I) has become less important and is often not counted in determining the risk group: